 Victoria’s Inner Harbour is one of the most beautiful locations in the world (in our humble opinion).
-It’s history is rich and the location is paramount to the development of tourism in Victoria, BC.
+Its history is rich and the location is paramount to the development of tourism in Victoria, BC.

+In 1903, the causeway’s granite retaining wall was erected.
+This allowed for the development of the famous Empress Hotel by the Canadian Pacific Railway.
 In 1974, the lower causeway was built to create a dedicated pedestrian route away from the traffic along Government street, and to create a public space for visitors and locals alike.

 The Causeway Marina is located in the southern most corner of the Inner Harbour.
 It’s across the street from the historic Empress Hotel and next to the British Columbia Parliament Buildings.

 Water taxis and whale watching vessels pick up and drop off customers at the Socrates Dock, which is located between the Causeway Marina and Ship Point.